juni 24 - 1. juli 2022

 Tavaha is the Nordic expression for taking care of the ocean: 'ta vare på havet'.
 It is also referred to as the ‘nordic aloha’.
 Tavaha encompasses unity, understanding and solidarity across borders, generations and cultures.
 The ocean is what connects the world.
 It has always taken care of us and we cannot live without it.
 It’s time we return the favour.

 © Nordic Ocean Watch

-Day 2: How to sail and clean beaches
+Day 2: How do we sail and clean beaches?

-Day 3: Cleaning cruise and visit to Myken whisky distillery
+Day 3: Sailing out to the Myken whisky distillery

-Day 4: Cleaning trip around Træna and sailing to Onøy
+Day 4: Cleaning trip around Myken and sailing to Træna

 In the morning we set our course towards Næs at the island of Vega.
-The route goes through a fantastic coast dotted with islands where we use our light boats to get ashore and do some beach clean-up on our way.
-When we’re safely moored in Næs we will visit Vega World Heritage Center where we can learn about the traditional use of the land with farming, fishing and specially eider ducks.
+The route goes through a fantastic coast dotted with islands where we will use our light boats to get ashore and do some beach clean-up on our way.
+When we’re safely moored in Næs we visit Vega World Heritage Center where we get to learn about the traditional use of this lands with farming, fishing and specially the eider ducks.
 Early evening we sail onwards to our homebase island of Ylvingen and spend the night at Himmelblå Brygge.

-Day 7: Sailing to Brønnøysund and thanks for now!
+Day 8: Sailing to Brønnøysund and thanks for the trip!